ishita126jain/PPE-Detection/README.md

 - Place your video file in the project directory.

-2. Run the Car Counter:
+2. Run the PPE Detection:
 ```bash
 python PPE-Detection.py
 ```